xorbitsai/inference/doc/source/models/model_abilities/image.rst

 re-renders the whole thing at three times the zoom, repeatedly, until the scale reaches 9 — so a request at ``zoomin=3`` may end up rendering at 9.

-In practice that re-render is unreachable for any document that renders at all — DeepDoc appends to its box list on every page, including an empty list for a page that yields nothing, so the ``len(boxes) == 0`` condition it guards on only holds when there were no pages to render — so the document as a whole is budgeted at the scale you asked for.
-Two budgets apply:
+With ``deepdoc-lib`` 0.2.2 that re-render is in practice unreachable for any document that renders at all — DeepDoc appends to its box list on every page, including an empty list for a page that yields nothing, so the ``len(boxes) == 0`` condition it guards on only holds when there were no pages to render.
+The document is therefore budgeted at the scale you asked for, with a separate ceiling bounding what the re-render would cost should a later release make it reachable again.
+Three budgets apply:

 * **Per page**, enforced at the worst-case scale, since one page with an outsized MediaBox must not be admitted on the strength of a retry that may